nithinraj04/LD_Project/README.md

 Welcome!

-Using this centralized home automation system, you can control two fridges, two air conditioners and two washing machines.
-Pls don't ask me why I chose this topic.
+The centralized smart home control system is a Verilog based project, which aims at the integration of smart features into regular household appliances.
+The system allows monitoring and controlling two fridges, two air conditioners, as well as two washing machines from one central point.

 The input lines `s0` through `s5` are the selector lines.